-With a reputation for lively dining and decent Italian food this long-running Dublin restaurants long been a favourite of politicians and media types, although falling out of favour in recent years, following a series of high profile changes.
-Now the central restaurant, with its convivial terrace tucked off Merrion Row, has been taken over by the owners of the successful Fiorentina on Parliament Street and is showing reassuring signs of being back on track.
+With a reputation for lively dining and decent Italian food this long-running Dublin restaurants long been a favourite of politicians and media types, although falling out of favour in recent years, following a series of high profile pwnership changes.

-The dining room hasn’t changed too dramatically, with its low ceiling, small linen-clad tables, banquettes, subtle lighting, a little bar and lovely terrace that’s a charm on a warm summer’s night.
-It’s an intimate, comfortable space that works well for lunch or dinner, groups or dates.
+The place itself doesn't changed too dramatically however, and - with its low ceiling, small linen-clad tables, banquettes, subtle lighting, a little bar and lovely terrace that’s a charm on a warm summer’s night - it’s an intimate, comfortable space that works well for lunch or dinner, groups or dates.

-The cooking is Italian with fresh pasta, quality meat and wonderful seafood all deliciously represented.
-Portions are generous, and the homemade pasta – maybe gnocchi with clams, pappardelle with braised rabbit legs and wild mushroom jus or linguini with Dublin bay prawns, garlic and n’duja butter – is all made with care in-house by Head Chef Denis Massey and his team.
+The cooking is enduringly Italian with fresh pasta, quality meat and seafood all represented.
+Portions are generous, and the homemade pasta – maybe gnocchi with clams, pappardelle with braised rabbit legs and wild mushroom jus or linguini with Dublin bay prawns, garlic and n’duja butter – is all made with care in-house.

-Wines are a big deal here, with Italian favourites featuring strongly.
-A short selection of wines by the glass and carafe is a welcome touch.
+Italian favourites feature strongly on the wine list and a short selection of wines by the glass and carafe is a welcome touch.